cyberark/identity-demo-android/README.md

-# CyberArk Identity SDK Sample Application - Kotlin Android
+# CyberArk Identity SDK Sample Application
 **Status**: Community

 This sample application demonstrates the integration of `CyberArk Identity SDK` into a Kotlin Android application.